 Eight centuries of history

-Over the years, Gruyères Castle has been successively occupied by the counts who built it, the bailiffs of Fribourg and then the Bovy and Balland families from Geneva, before being bought back by the Canton of Fribourg in 1939 and opened to the public.
+Over the years, Gruyères Castle has been successively occupied by the counts who built it, the bailiffs of Fribourg and later the Bovy and Balland families from Geneva, before being bought back by the Canton of Fribourg in 1939 and opened to the public.
 Discover a fascinating history that spans eight centuries.

 Medieval Castle